Calming Down a Yorkie

 One of the most common mistakes Yorkie owners make is rewarding the wrong kind of behavior.
 The truth is that Yorkies are naturally excited dogs, and it doesn’t take much to get them provoked.

 For instance, if you start yelling at your dog, your Yorkie may misinterpret it.
 Instead of them realizing that they’re being scolded, they might see it as you engaging with them.

 So what can you do to combat this?
 For starters, you’re going to have to change your response to their hyper behavior.
 Instead of yelling at them or chasing them around, make sure that you act calmly.

 Though this may be hard at first, make sure that you’re not giving your Yorkie attention when it’s misbehaving.
 Instead, wait for it to calm down before finally giving it a reward.

 But don’t just stop there.
 Make sure that when your Yorkie is calm, you use this opportunity to teach them a new command.
 When they are calm, for instance, teach them the word “calm.”
 Then, give them a reward.

 Over time, your dog will begin to associate this calm behavior with treats—giving you leverage to calm them down in the future.
 This proves much more effective than engaging with your dog.

 Again, it will require patience on your part, but it’s a technique that pays off in the long run.
 By following this technique, you’ll be able to finally teach your dog how to calm down—even when it doesn’t want to.

-The key to success here is being consistent.
+The key to success here is consistency.
 Make sure that you’re not arbitrarily enforcing your new policy.
 Instead, whenever your dog does manage to calm down, repeat the same pattern of saying “calm” and rewarding them with a treat.

 Practice Crate Training

 We know that many people are against the idea of putting their dogs in crates.
 However, this can often be an effective way to keep your dogs calm—especially when you have visitors.

 Here’s the deal—it’s not as bad as you think.
 You only have to put your dog in the crate until they calm down—and many will quite quickly.